Exception occured while executing the controller. Check error logs for details.

 • Rusty brake discs

-• Significant damage
+• Significant damage (flat tyres, missing wheels, broken windows)

-• Mould on the inside
+• Mould inside

-• Stationary for a significant time
+• Not moved for a long time

-• Missing one or more plates
+• Missing number plates

-• Location of vehicle
+• Location of the vehicle - for example, on unoccupied land

 Report an abandoned vehicle